The Interbank Incident is a 3 disk long (and OS-9 based) graphical, icon based, role playing adventure game, written under the OS-9 operating system.

 A neat feature in the game is the Examine button: if you examined something of special use in the game, it would load a detailed graphic from the disk drive, but if you examined anything else, it just zoomed the pixels up (and you could do this several times in a row on the same spot).

 Title: The Interbank Incident

 Authors: John Gabbard and David Figge, graphics by E.T.
 Gatlin, for Spectral Associates

 Publisher: Radio Shack/Tandy

-Requires: Color Computer 1/2/3, 64K RAM, disk only, joystick or mouse, Speech Sound Pack optional.
+Requires: Color Computer 1/2/3, 64K RAM, floppy disk drives (1 or 2), or hard drive, joystick or mouse, Speech Sound Pack optional.